What is Long Unwinding: Is Long Unwinding Good or Bad?

 • For long holders, long unwinding can be bad if it erodes their capital or reduces their returns.

-It can also be bad if it signals a change in the market trend or a loss of confidence in the underlying asset.
+It can also be negative if it indicates a shift in market trends or a decrease in confidence in the asset itself.

 • For short sellers, long unwinding can be good if it lowers the price of the underlying asset and increases their profits.